 The role and responsibilities of the Board of Directors is as per the Company's constitution in compliance of the Mauritius Companies Act 2001 and as per the listing rules of the stock exchange of Mauritius.
 The board also follows the principle of good governance as recommended by the NCCG.

 Board meetings

-The board normally meets 7 times during the year and special meetings are convened when deemed necessary; the board met 6 times for the financial year ended 30 June 2022.
+The board met 7 times for the financial year ended 30 June 2024.

 Board attendance